Chaim Elazar Spira: Wedding of daughter in 1933

 Chaya Fruma Rivka (known as Frima), married Baruch Yehoshua Yerachmiel Rabinowicz in Munkács on March 15, 1933.

 Over 20,000 guests attended the wedding.
-According to the daily newspaper Rudý večerník, "The wedding lasted for seven days".
+According to the daily newspaper Rudý večerník, "The wedding lasted for seven days."

 Legacy

 Spira died in 1937 and was succeeded as Chief Rabbi by his son-in-law Baruch Yehoshua Yerachmiel Rabinowicz, Spira's only daughter Frima's husband, who was chief rabbi until the Nazi occupation of Munkács in 1944.

-Spira's gravesite in the Munkács Jewish Cemetery dresses pilgrims, especially on the anniversary of his death on the third day in the month of Sivan.

-Today
+Successor

-The Munkacs Hasidic dynasty is now led by his grandson, Moshe Leib Rabinovich, who lives in Brooklyn.
+The Munkacs Hasidic dynasty is led by his grandson, Moshe Leib Rabinovich, who lives in Brooklyn.

 Israel

 Batei Munkacs, the Israeli residential neighborhood founded by Spira, draws tourists.